luispabon/superagent-retry-delay/README.md

 superagent
   .get('https://segment.io')
-  .retry(2, 5000) // retry twice before responding, wait 5 seconds between failures
+  .retry(2, 5000, [401, 404]) // retry twice before responding, wait 5 seconds between failures, do not retry when response is success, or 401 or 404
   .end(onresponse);

 function onresponse (err, res) {